learnbyexample/Ruby_Scripting/chapters/Methods.md

 ## <a name="special-method-names"></a>Special method names

 * method names ending with `!` are used to indicate that it modifies the object
+* Note that this is a guideline and not enforced by Ruby

+*Example for in-built String method*

 ```ruby
 >> msg = 'hi there'